-Insight Medical Imaging offers multiple types of scans to examine the heart, including electrocardiograms (ECG) and echocardiograms.
+Insight Medical Imaging offers multiple types of scans to examine the heart, including electrocardiogram (ECG) and echocardiograms.
 These two tests are often confused because they have similar spelling and are often used in conjunction as they are complementary for cardiac assessments.
-However, each exam provides your doctor and our cardiologists and radiologists with different information, so it is important to understand the differences between both exams.
+However, each exam provides your doctor and our cardiologists and radiologists with different information, so it is important to understand the differences between ECG and echocardiograms.

-ECG exams record the electrical activity of your heart at rest using a heartbeat monitor.
-The monitor records the rhythm of the heartbeat, and our internal medicine specialist analyzes the pattern for inconsistencies.
+ECG exams, or electrocardiogram, record the electrical activity of your heart at rest using a heartbeat monitor.
+The ECG monitor records the rhythm of the heartbeat, and our internal medicine specialist analyzes the pattern for inconsistencies.

 Echocardiograms provide images of internal structures and how the blood flows through the heart.
 This exam is done by ultrasound, which uses high-frequency sound waves to investigate the communication and function of your heart’s anatomy, such as valves, vesicles, and atriums.